 *This page has been updated in the form of a Blog.
-Please scroll down to the bottom of this page (or any other page on our site) and see “RECENT POSTS”.* Or feel free to contact one of our San Diego child support lawyers with further questions.
+Please scroll down to the bottom of this page (or any other page on our site) and see “RECENT POSTS”.* Or contact one of our San Diego child support lawyers with further questions.

 Court Finds Judgment Creditor Can Reach Debtor’s Equitable Interest in Trust